More opportunities for classroom participation, more leadership opportunities, and greater comfort and security in class.

 Our beautiful 35-acre campus in central Tucson ensures that our students are surrounded with opportunities to bring out their unique gifts as individuals and scholars.

-Our athletic program is both competitive and inclusive.
+Our interscholastic athletic programs are both competitive and inclusive.
 Multiple team levels are offered, providing opportunities to all interested students.

-Students have opportunities from music and dance to visual arts and theater productions.
+Students participate in a well rounded arts curriculum, with opportunities from music and dance to visual arts and theater productions.

 Art shows, workshops, music and dance concerts, theater productions, college fairs, and festivals every year.